TazmiDev/dirsearch_fork/README.md

 # dirsearch_fork
-This is Dirsearch fork.\n
+This is Dirsearch fork.

-Added some fuzz dictionaries.\n
+Added some fuzz dictionaries.

 Thank you.